Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Materials and methods

+The spatial distribution of rainfall differs between Ghana and Zambia.
+While Ghana's central and southwestern coasts receive the highest precipitation, its northern and southeastern regions are relatively drier.
+Zambia exhibits the opposite pattern, with its northern parts receiving more rainfall than the south (Figure~\ref{fig_av_rain}).
+Refer to \cite{jain2007empirical, Kaczan2013, Maidment2017, hachigonta2008analysis, Oduro2024, boateng2021rainfall, Amekudzi2015-qk, torgbor2018rainfall, Bessah2022, Atiah2020-rz, Chisanga2023} for more details on climatology of these countries.

 We used rain gauge data from 38 stations and processed pixel-to-point extracted SRE data.
-The station data, previously quality-controlled by \citet{bagiliko2025}, spans three major African rainfall regimes.
 These stations are distributed across both countries (23 in Ghana and 15 in Zambia), covering all the climatic and agroecological zones in Ghana and Zambia, respectively (see Figure~\ref{fig_study_area}).

+A common difficulty when using station data is the possibility of errors or inconsistencies.
+To resolve this, every observational record was subjected to thorough quality assurance prior to its use in the research.
+These checks, as previously quality-controlled in~\cite{bagiliko2025}, involved identifying sequences of consecutive rainy days, repeated identical precipitation measurements, anomalously high values, months with no rainfall, and gaps in the data.
+Given the fundamental importance of data integrity, this effort demanded considerable time and close cooperation with the original data suppliers.
+Any measurements that did not pass the quality checks were treated missing.
+The study only incorporated stations that retained a minimum of 70\% of their data after this process.
+Furthermore, when calculating annual number of rainy days, any year containing fewer than 355 days of valid observations was omitted from analysis.

-The seven SREs were TAMSAT \citep{Maidment2017, Tarnavsky2014, Hersbach2020}, the European Centre for Medium-Range Weather Forecasts (ECMWF) v5 (ERA5) \citep{Hersbach2020, Bell2021}, the Climate Hazards Group Infrared Precipitation (CHIRP), CHIRP with Stations (CHIRPS) \citep{Funk2014, Funk2015}, fifth-generation reanalysis of ECMWF (AgERA5 referred here as AGERA5) \citep{boogaard2020agrometeorological, AgEra5_2020}, PCDR \citep{Ashouri2015}, and ENACTS \citep{Dinku2017, Dinku2022}.
-These SREs uniformly possess long historical records ($>$ 30 years), high spatial resolution (a minimum of 0.25$^{\circ}$), and fine temporal resolution (daily and sub-daily), while also encompassing Africa or portions of the study region (see Table~\ref{tab_satdata}).
+The seven SREs were: TAMSAT v3.1 (hereafter TAMSAT;~\cite{Maidment2017, Tarnavsky2014}), ERA5 (the fifth-generation ECMWF reanalysis~\cite{Hersbach2020, Bell2021}), CHIRP and its station-blended counterpart CHIRPS v2, referred here as CHIRPS~\cite{Funk2014, Funk2015}, the ECMWF Agrometeorological reanalysis (AgERA5;~\mbox{\cite{boogaard2020agrometeorological}}), PCDR~\cite{Ashouri2015}, and ENACTS~\cite{Dinku2017, Dinku2022}.
+These SREs uniformly possess long historical records (>30 years), high spatial resolution (a minimum of $0.25^{\circ}$), and fine temporal resolution (daily or sub-daily), while also encompassing Africa or portions of the study region (see Table~\ref{tab_satdata}).